 The Jenkins pipeline job code uses a node label “openidl”.
 Do either of the below.

-Setup “openidl” as node label to an existing node
+Setup “openidl” as node label to an existing node (we are using just master, and we updated the label in the master configuratioin)

 Setup a new node and label it to “openidl”